-14.10.
+14.7.
 Implementation and Review of Policy

 - 14.10.1.
 The Principal and Board of Management of Coláiste Clavin will be responsible for the implementation of this policy. - 14.10.2.
 This policy shall be reviewed periodically, in light of emerging legislation and circulated Guidelines from the Department of Education and Skills from its official adoption by the Louth and Meath Education and Training Board and Coláiste Clavin Board of Management. - 14.10.3.
-This policy was adopted by Louth and Meath Education and Training Board for incorporation into school's Codes of Behaviour on the 20th August 2020
+This policy was reviewed and adopted by outh and Meath Education and Training Board on November 2018 for incorportation into schools codes of behaviour. - 14.10.4.
+This policy was renewed in November 2020 in light of commencement of changes to the Section 29 Appeals procedures under the Education (Admission to schools) Act 2018. - 14.10.5.
+This policy was ratified by the Board of Management of Coláiste Clavin December 2020